takeshape/penny/README.md

   environment variable in your frontend project's `.env.local` file, or set it as an environment variable in your hosting provider's UI.

-- Do the same process, but this time create a key with `webhook` permissions.
-The environment variable for this key will be `TAKESHAPE_WEBHOOK_API_KEY`.

 3. Get your TakeShape project's API Endpoint.
 Here's how:

 - Navigate to the **Home** tab of your TakeShape project's dashboard in the web client.
 Scroll down to the **Useful